-Floating gardens are rafts of aquatic weeds on which vegetables and other edible produce can be grown.
+Floating gardens are rafts of aquatic weeds on which vegetables and other edible products can be grown.
 Practical Action, a UK-based development organization, is currently heading a program to introduce these floating gardens in the Gaibandha district of northern Bangladesh.

 Bangladesh is home to some of the world’s most unstable rivers.
 Monsoon season has always left fields and land submerged for certain periods throughout the year, but climate change has intensified these seasonal floods.
 Often fields are submerged for longer than two months and, even when the waters recede, are left too water-logged to yield crops.